Tonyyytran/Translate/README.md

 # ML Kit Translate

-This app demonstrates how to build an end-to-end user experience with [Google ML Kit APIs](https://developers.google.com/ml-kit) and following the new [Material for ML design guidelines](https://material.io/collections/machine-learning/).

 The goal is to make it as easy as possible to integrate ML Kit into your app with an experience that has been user tested:

 * Real-time translate using the on-device Text Recognition, Language ID, Translate APIs - an end-to-end solution from text recognition to translate in live camera.